pietervdvn/MapComplete/Docs/Layers/bike_repair_station.md

-  - *There is only a pump present*  corresponds with  `service:bicycle:tools=no&service:bicycle:pump=yes`
+  - *There is only a pump present*  corresponds with  `service:bicycle:tools=no &service:bicycle:pump=yes`
-  - *There are only tools (screwdrivers, pliers, …) present*  corresponds with  `service:bicycle:tools=yes&service:bicycle:pump=no`
+  - *There are only tools (screwdrivers, pliers, …) present*  corresponds with  `service:bicycle:tools=yes &service:bicycle:pump=no`
-  - *There are both tools and a pump present*  corresponds with  `service:bicycle:tools=yes&service:bicycle:pump=yes`
+  - *There are both tools and a pump present*  corresponds with  `service:bicycle:tools=yes &service:bicycle:pump=yes`